-In producing metrics measuring the Scope 3 Category 15 financed emissions as outlined by the Greenhouse Gas ('GHG') Protocol, each of the Life Companies leverages the Group approach and adopts the financed emissions methodologies developed by the Partnership for Carbon Accounting Financials ('PCAF') insofar as possible to calculate metrics.
+PUTM leverages the Group approach in producing metrics measuring the Scope 3 Category 15 financed emissions as outlined by the Greenhouse Gas ('GHG') Protocol, and adopts the financed emissions methodologies developed by the Partnership for Carbon Accounting Financials ('PCAF') insofar as possible to calculate metrics.
 PCAF is a partnership of financial institutions that work together to develop and implement a harmonised approach to assess and disclose GHG emissions associated with their loans and investments.

-The primary metrics utlised across the Group to analyse investment portfolio emissions are absolute financed emissions and economic emissions intensity.
+The primary metrics utilised across the Group to analyse investment portfolio emissions are absolute financed emissions and economic emissions intensity.
 Economic emissions intensity is used as the basis for external-facing investment portfolio targets at Group level.
 To support the interpretation of these metrics, data quality scores and data coverage at an asset class level are also disclosed.

-In addition, there is a suite of investment metrics measured which help to better understand underlying exposure to transition risk, and to determine how aligned each of the Life Companies' investment portfolios are to net zero.
+In addition, there are a suite of investment metrics measured which help to better understand underlying exposure to transition risk, and to determine how aligned the PUTM investment portfolio is to net zero.

 The primary source of counterparty carbon emissions data is Institutional Shareholder Services ('ISS'), an established sustainability data vendor.
-The analysis captures the Scope 1 and Scope 2 emissions of underlying investee companies.
+The analysis captures the Scope 1 and Scope 2 emissions of investee companies.
 Separate analysis has also been conducted to consider the Scope 3 emissions of investee companies.

-Extending analysis to consider the Scope 3 emissions
+Extending our analysis to consider Scope 3 emissions

-Extending analysis to consider the Scope 3 emissions of investee companies enables a more complete view of the carbon profile of each of the Life Companies' investment portfolios.
+Extending analysis to consider the Scope 3 emissions of investee companies enables a more complete view of the carbon profile of PUTM's investment portfolio.
 The financed emissions reported under Scope 3 far exceed the financed emissions reported under Scope 1 and 2.
 This is because Scope 3 emissions capture the upstream and downstream activities of the company.
-This is the first year each of the Life Companies are reporting this metric and, in line with Group, the underlying drivers of change will be explored in subsequent reporting periods.
-Whilst methodologies continue to improve, it is recognised that there are still significant limitations to Scope 3 emissions data, which is dependent on high-quality and transparent reporting by investee companies.
+This is the first year PUTM is reporting this metric and, in line with Group, the underlying drivers of change will be explored in subsequent reporting periods.
+Whilst methodologies continue to improve, it is recognised that there are still significant limitations to Scope 3 emissions data, which is dependent on high-guality and transparent reporting by investee companies.